SoftUni-Internal/interactive-content/EN/08-Workshop/03-Problem-04.md

 // Video: 06: Create Car Listing page

-The Create page is available to logged-in users.
+The "**Create**" page is available to logged-in users.

 It contains a form for creating new listings.

 Check if all the fields are filled before sending the request.

 [image assetsSrc="js-application-cartube-workshop-15.gif" /]